 Encourage your child to eat at school

 Lack of food can cause a migraine attack.
+Learn more about migraine and diet here.

 Your child will have to take his/her migraine treatment to school